ObolNetwork/obol-docs/docs/int/quickstart/quickstart-exit.md

 </Tabs>

 Once a threshold of exit signatures has been received by any single charon client, it will craft a valid exit message and will submit it to the beacon chain for inclusion.

+The process of a validator exiting from staking takes variable amounts of time, depending on how many others are exiting at the same time.
+Once complete, the DV will no longer be responsible for performing validator network duties, is no longer eligible for rewards, and no longer has their ETH "at stake".
+At this time the account will be marked as fully “withdrawable”.